My name is Hari S. Bird.

 for those who know to teach those who do not know; and

-it's time for those of us who do not know to surrender our ego."
+it's time for those who do not know to surrender their ego."

 Brief Personal History